 - The gravel in built-up roofing makes it highly resistant to normal foot traffic.

 - Installing BUR is slow and labor-intensive, due to the many layers and materials involved.

 - Potentially hazardous fumes and vapors are emitted during installation.

-Pros and Cons of Modified Bitumen Roofing
+Modified Bitumen Roofing

-- Factory applied mineral surfacing for consistent application.
+- Factory-applied mineral surfacing ensures consistent installation.

-- Low maintenance and durable.
+- MBR is low-maintenance and durable.